 Bring ‘Em Back for More

-Q. What steps should a cataloger take before instituting a loyalty program?
+Q. What are a few reasons to institute a loyalty marketing program?